Study Abroad

 Want to study abroad in Spain but don't speak the language?
 No problem!
 Read on to learn how to study in Spain in English.

-Spain is one of the world's top study abroad destinations and there's no question why; the land of sun and siestas boasts a laid-back pace and low cost of living.
-A geographically diverse country, you can find mountains, forests, or relax on one of the beaches along Spain's 3,000+ miles of coastline.
+Spain is one of the world's top study abroad destinations and there's no question why: the land of sun and siestas boasts a laid-back pace and low cost of living in beautiful surroundings.
+A geographically diverse country, you can find mountains and forests or relax on one of the beaches along Spain's 3,000+ miles of coastline.

 Don't speak Spanish?
 No pasa nada.
 Even if you haven't studied the language, there are programs in English available to you for everything from anthropology to chemistry.
 The best part is, studying abroad in Spain can be quite affordable and many scholarships exist to lessen the financial burden.